 Although wireline logs at Primero West-1 had indicated a 7.5m net gas-bearing zone, this well was plugged and abandoned on the basis that any full-field development of the Cattle Creek formation would require additional seismic to optimise the locations of production wells.

 Taking the whole pie

-This election to raise its interest follows last week’s increase from 60% to 80% and is being completed through the provisions of the joint operating agreement that it currently has with UK-based Dome Petroleum Resources.
+This election to raise its interest follows last week’s increase from 60% to 80% and according to the company, it is expected to be completed through the provisions of the joint operating agreement it currently has with UK-based Dome Petroleum Resources.

 However, Dome director Dr Bruno Denantes has argued there is “no truth” in the suggestion that State Gas is acquiring the entire project.